 Imagine an experiment where you flip six fair coins, and observe whether each coin lands heads or tails.
 Imagine that the outcome of this experiment is recorded as a string of six letters, where each letter is an H (for heads) or a T (for tails).
-(For example, HTHTTH.)
+(The first letter indicates how the first coin lands, and so on.
+For example, HTHTTH.)